It's All In Your Head: Director Pete Docter Gets Emotional In 'Inside Out'

 DOCTER: My father was working on his Ph.D. on Danish choral music - the Danish choral music of Carl Nielsen - so over there to do research.

-DOCTER: Yeah, I think by the end - I mean, weirdly, like - I remember coming home with splitting headaches for maybe three weeks where I guess my brain was trying to figure out what they were talking about.
-And by the end of the year I was fairly fluent, although, of course, it's all gone now (laughter).
-So, you know, I think by the end of the time, if we had stayed longer, I probably would have been fine.
-Then we moved back to Minnesota and then I was out of step with those kids, so it was kind of a double whammy.

 GROSS: In the movie, it's the father's job - the father's new startup - that takes the family to San Francisco and makes 11-year-old Riley say goodbye to everybody, you know, all the friends she loves and the school she knows and everything.
-And in your life it was your father's doctoral work in Denmark that took you away from your home.
+And in your life, it was your father's doctoral work in Denmark that took you away from your home.
 You're a father now.
-And I'm sure you relate to the father as well as to the child in the film.
-The father who has to move the family away and also the father, who, as soon as they get to their new home, his cellphone rings and it's like OK, the backer for his startup, who he was supposed to meet with later in the week, is there now.
-And so he's got to leave right away to get off to this meeting.
-And the child feels totally abandoned by Daddy.
-Do you feel kind of weird when in the past when your kids were young and you had to say goodbye to them or not say hello to them because you had to do your animation meeting or whatever, that here you were - are working really hard to do wonderful entertainment for children and that's why you can't be with your children?
+And I'm sure you relate to the father as well as to the child in the film - the father who has to move the family away and also the father, who, as soon as they get to their new home, his cellphone rings and it's like OK, the backer for his startup, who he was supposed to meet with later in the week, is there now and so he's got to leave right away to get off to this meeting, and the child feels totally abandoned by Daddy.
+Do you feel kind of weird when in the past and your kids were young and you had to say goodbye to them or not say hello to them because you had to do your animation meeting or whatever, that here you were - are working really hard to do wonderful entertainment for children and that's why you can't be with your children?

 GROSS: Exactly.